Ford C-Max

 The Ford C-Max (stylized as Ford C-MAX and previously called the Ford Focus C-Max) is a car produced by the Ford Motor Company from 2003 to 2019.
 It has a five-door compact multi-purpose vehicle (MPV) design.
 The Ford Grand C-Max has a longer wheelbase.

 Ford introduced the C-Max in the United States as its first hybrid-only line of vehicles, which includes the C-Max Hybrid, released in September 2012, and the C-Max Energi plug-in hybrid, launched in October 2012.
 Although the C-Max was initially available only in Europe, the first generation was partially available in New Zealand.

 First generation (2003)

 The Ford Focus C-Max is preceded by the eponymous show car, which was designed by Daniel Paulin and unveiled at the 2002 Paris Motor Show.

-C-Max Mk I was the first product to use the Ford C1 platform, also used by the Ford Focus Mk II and the compact MPV Premacy/Mazda5.
+Ford originally planned for a release in the year 2000, to compete with the 1997 Renault Megane Scenic.
+However after unveiling of the Opel Zafira with its 7-seat configuration, Ford restarted development, targeting for a 7-seater as well.
+This would require the Focus to utilize a new platform, instead of the Ford C170 platform used by the Focus Mk1, the C-Max was the first product to use the new Ford C1 platform, also used by the Ford Focus Mk II and the compact MPV Premacy/Mazda5.
 Its internal code name is C214.
+Regardless, due to technical difficulties Ford never released a 7-seat version of this generation of C-Max.

 It seats five passengers and has a large amount of cargo space, which can be increased by folding the rear seats flat.
 Some models feature diagonally sliding outer rear seats.
 It also shares the control blade independent rear suspension from the Focus.

 Engines and transmissions

 The available four-cylinder engines are the same as the Focus.

-1.6 L Duratec was the basic engine for C-Max, 1.6 L Ti-VCT Duratec was also available.
+The 1.6 L Duratec was the basic engine for C-Max, and the 1.6 L Ti-VCT Duratec was also available.